 The AODTS-NMDS is a set of standard data elements which the Australian Government, state and territory health authorities have agreed to collect.
-The Australian Government, state and territory departments have custodianship of their own data collections under the NHIA.
-It is the responsibility of the Australian Government and state and territory health authorities to establish and coordinate the collection of data from their alcohol and other drug treatment service providers.
+All health authorities have custodianship of their own data collections under the NHIA.
+It is the responsibility of each health authority to establish and coordinate the collection of data from their publicly funded alcohol and other drug treatment service providers.
 To ensure that the AODTS-NMDS is effectively implemented and collected, these authorities need to:

-- allocate establishment identifiers and ensure that these are consistent with establishment identifiers used in other NMDS collections where appropriate - assign agencies with appropriate codes (after consultation) for the data element Geographical location of service delivery outlet - establish a coding system to be used for the person identifier, whether it be unique to the agency, or be implemented in cooperation with other agencies in the region, the district or across the state or territory - establish a suitable process for collecting client-level information (e.g. use of data entry software) and a process for agencies to deliver the data to the Australian Government, state or territory authority - establish time lines for the delivery of data to the relevant health authority - establish a process to check and validate data at the state/territory level and, where possible, assist and advise on data quality at the agency level.
+- allocate establishment identifiers and ensure that these are consistent with establishment identifiers used in other NMDS collections where appropriate - assign agencies with appropriate codes (after consultation) for the data element Geographical location of service delivery outlet - establish a coding system to be used for the person identifier, whether it be unique to the agency, or be implemented in cooperation with other agencies in the region, the district or across the state/territory - establish a suitable process for collecting client-level information (e.g. use of data entry software) and a process for agencies to deliver the data to the Australian Government, state or territory authority - establish time lines for the delivery of data to the relevant health authority - establish a process to check and validate data at the state/territory level and, where possible, assist and advise on data quality at the agency level.

 Governmental health authorities also need to ensure that appropriate information security and privacy procedures are in place.
-Health authorities are responsible for ensuring that the collection, use, disclosure, storage and handling of the information contained in the AODTS-NMDS comply with the standards outlined in the Information Privacy Principles for Commonwealth agencies, and the National Privacy Principles for private sector organisations (see Chapter 6).
+Health authorities are responsible for ensuring that the collection, use, disclosure, storage and handling of the information contained in the AODTS- NMDS comply with the standards outlined in the Information Privacy Principles for Commonwealth agencies, and the National Privacy Principles for private sector organisations (see Chapter 6).
 In particular, data custodians are responsible for ensuring that their data holdings are protected from unauthorised access, alteration or loss.
 Health authorities are also responsible for ensuring that their procedures comply with any existing legislation within their state or territory.